smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 The example steps are shown as follows:
 - Prerequisites
   - Make one edge cluster and one cloud cluster ready by using OpenNESS Flavor.
+    - If testing with HPA intent, need to prepare two edge clusters.
   - Prepare one server with a vanilla CentOS\* 7.9.2009 for EMCO installation.
 - EMCO installation
 - Cluster setup